“Critical Flash Poetics” in Yeshe: A Journal of Tibetan Literature, Arts and Humanities, November 2024

-Recent Articles and Presentations on Tibetan & Himalayan Women Writers:
+Recent Articles on Tibetan & Himalayan Women Writers:

 Emerging Voices: Tibetan Women Writers, April 21-22, 2022 at CU Boulder